kubesphere/website/content/en/docs/cluster-administration/persistent-volume-and-storage-class.md

 ### Glusterfs
 Glusterfs is an in-tree storage plugin on Kubernetes, that means you don't need to install volume plugin additionally.
-But storage server should be installed ahead for creating storage classes of glusterfs.
+The Glustefs storage system must be installed before creating storage classes for it.

 #### Prerequisite
-- Glusterfs server has already been installed.
+- Glusterfs storage system has already been installed.
 See [Glusterfs Installation Documentation](https://www.gluster.org/install/) for more information.

 #### Setting
 | Setting | Description |